 Does embarrassment serve a constructive purpose?
 Not as far as I can tell.
 I suppose it could be argued that it contributes to social control.
 But in my opinion, all it does is cause us to hold ourselves to impossible standards.
 And it doesn’t particularly lead to constructive behavior in the future.
 Sure, if someone ever handed me a chrysalis-shaped object again, before taking hold of it, I’d check it out carefully.
 But what are the odds of that happening in my life?!

-How I finally shed that embarrassment of over forty years ago.
+How I finally shed that embarrassment of over thirty years ago.
 The change occurred after I became chronically ill.
 At first, I was embarrassed that I wasn’t recovering from what appeared to be an acute viral infection.
 Other people get sick and recover.
 What was wrong with me that this wasn’t happening?
 And so, there’s that first factor: I was holding myself to an impossible standard (impossible in the sense that I can’t control whether my body recovers from a virus or not) and this led to engaging in negative self-judgment.

 And the second factor was present too: I was evaluating myself based on what I was afraid others might be thinking about me.
 I was embarrassed simply by the thought that they might think I was a malingerer and so I’d try to hide from others how sick I was.

 Then I had an experience that helped me shed that well-ingrained conditioning to so easily become embarrassed.
 I was in front of my house and a neighbor walked up and started chatting about the gardens on our block.
 After about ten minutes, I realized I wasn't able to keep standing up.